woeps/pico-supersaw-synth/README.md

 ### 5. Fine-tune sound to get closer to jp8000 sound

-TODO: research the original algorithm more deeply and try to adapt the current implementation to get closer to the original sound.
+research the original algorithm more deeply and try to adapt the current implementation to get closer to the original sound.

 - randomize phase of each saw wave